pythonarcade/arcade/doc/programming_guide/sound.rst

 The sections below cover the easiest approach to compatibility.

-You can try other options it if you need to.
-Be aware that doing so requires grappling with the factors affecting audio compatibility:
+You can try other options if you need to.
+Be aware that doing so requires grappling with the many factors affecting audio compatibility:

 #.
 The formats which can be loaded
 #.
 The features supported by playback